 - Playing a role in the Drama Triangle is repetitious.
-The same people are typecast into playing the same roles with similar types of partners to achieve similar relational conclusions in a form of psychological repetition compulsion.
+The same people typecast themselves into playing the same roles with similar types of partners to achieve similar relational conclusions in a form of psychological repetition compulsion.
 So for any one person, preferred games can be perceived as fractal relational processes.

-- Games in general and relational sequences in the Drama Triangle generally end with a confirmation of negative fundamental beliefs the actors hold about themselves, about others, and about life.
-Common inner voices after participating in the Drama Triangle are for example: “I will never make it !”, or “ I knew I should never trust anyone !”, or “Life is really a bummer !”
+- Games in general and relational sequences in the Drama Triangle generally end with a confirmation of fundamental negative beliefs the actors hold about themselves, about others, and about life.
+Common inner voices after participating in the Drama Triangle are for example: “I will never make it !”, or “ I knew I should never trust anyone !”, or “Life is really a bummer !”, etc.

-Considering coaching often consists in helping clients change their frames of reference about themselves, others, issues and problems, client games often provide the coach with indicators of limiting client world views which could be questioned.
+Considering coaching often consists in helping clients change their frames of reference about themselves, others, issues and problems, client games often provide coaches with indicators of limiting client world views which could be questioned.

 - Invariably, playing a sequence in the Drama Triangle ends dramatically.
 It is a lose-lose process.
 There are no real winners.
 None of the participating actors grow or develop in the process.
-Some who may socially appear to come out winning with a top-dog position nonetheless pay their participation with a heavy emotional and psychological price.
+Some who may socially appear to come out winning with a top-dog position nonetheless pay their participation with a heavy longer-term emotional and psychological price.

 After a trusting relationship has been established, clients sometimes provide their coach with apparent successes, laden with mixed feelings.
 Feeling ambivalence after a social or professional achievement may be an indicator of Drama Triangle presence and may justify deeper questioning on the coach's part.

 - Relationships in the Drama Triangle are often intense.
 Much like a drug, they provide the protagonists with a relatively high and regular emotional or psychological fix.
 They are ego-driven processes.
 Consequently, all games or manipulative strategies illustrated by the Drama Triangle are interactions which help people obtain intense social and existential recognition, even if in a negative way.

 This can lead coaches to constructive questioning strategies.
 If some people didn’t play games, where and how would they get their minimum ration of daily recognition and existential nourishment?
 Simply attempting to eliminate game playing is not enough.
-To replace them, what other types of activities and relationships can the client develop to get positive existential and social recognition?
+To replace them, what other types of activities and relationships can the client develop to get positive existential and social recognition, based on measurable successes?
 Likewise, when a client attempts to play a game with a coach, how is that an awkward attempt to establish more intense intimacy?